A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Address: 98 Front St, Nanaimo, BC V9R 5H7, Canada

-Next, stop at the two cannons outside of Nanaimo’s historic Bastion.
+Next, stop at Nanaimo’s historic Bastion.
 It’s a three-floor blockhouse built from 1853 to 1854 by the Hudson Bay Company to defend its coal mining operations.

 The Harbourfront Walkway

-One of the best locations to take photos of the Salish Sea is the Swy-A-Lana Lagoon Walking/Fishing Pier, which is also popular for fishing crabs.
+One of the best locations to take photos of the Salish Sea is the Swy-A-Lana Lagoon Walking/Fishing Pier.
+This is also popular a popular crab fishing spot.

 Maffeo Sutton Park